divija-annedi/Courses-Certificates/README.md

 # Courses + Certifications
 A list of courses that I've taken and successfully completed.
->Links to solution repositories are marked as :books: and certificates are marked as :mortar_board: .
+> Links to Certificates are marked as :mortar_board: .
 ## Index

 * [Coursera](#Coursera)